theQuert/XPS-9360-macOS/README.md

    ```

    ## CPUFriend
-   The kexts of CPUFriend has put in [Kexts](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Kexts), but only for my CPU.
+   The kexts and SSDT for i7-8550U has put in [Kexts](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Kexts).
-   #### If you need to generate new CPUFriend kexts, refer to [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands)
+   #### If you need to generate new CPUFriend kexts, refer to [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands), and follow this [link](https://github.com/acidanthera/CPUFriend).

    ## For Better Using Experience
  You may need